Fair Trade Commission (Japan): Enforcement powers and philosophy

 The Antimonopoly Act empowers the Japan Fair Trade Commission to issue criminal and civil penalties for violations of these areas, including fines and jail time.
 Criminal penalties are, however, rare - there have only been about 30 cases since the JFTC's founding.

 Much of the JFTC's activity focuses on merger and acquisition activity.
 The JFTC reviews around 300 transactions every year, including foreign transactions that could have an impact on the Japanese consumer market.
 Recent focuses for the JFTC have included digital marketplaces and "killer acquisitions," or companies acquiring smaller companies which could become strong competitors.

 The JFTC has difficulty enforcing abuse of superior bargaining position cases due to Antimonopoly Act rules.
 Once a case is submitted for judicial review if challenged, there is no way for the commission to adjust the fine amount.
-In 2018, the JFTC started to use a more informal resolution process to get around this barrier called a "commitment procedure.
+In 2018, the JFTC started to use a more informal resolution process to get around this barrier called a "commitment procedure".
 This method has companies voluntarily fix problems in exchange for the JFTC ignoring any related law violations.

 Anti-cartel enforcement has been driven by a leniency program introduced in January 2006.
-Under the program, companies who self-report that they are pat of a cartel and provide details can see a reduction in their eventual anti-trust penalty.
+Under the program, companies who self-report that they are part of a cartel and provide details can see a reduction in their eventual anti-trust penalty.
 The program was amended in 2020 to allow for the JFTC to have more flexibility in determining penalty reductions and to remove limits on the amount of companies that can self-report.

 Recently, experts have noted a shift in the JFTC's philosophy to advocacy over penalizing.
 These activities include writing reports and conducting fact-finding surveys meant to convey the JFTC's position on competition in a certain market.
 Terushia Ishii, Yoshihiro Sakano, and Hiroaki Matsunaga of City-Yuwa Partners wrote in the Global Competition Review that "By nature, these proposals for improvements are not legally enforceable, but there are some companies that claim that the JFTC has been very vocal in urging them to improve."
 This has led to a priority of voluntary changes from private companies.